 Other Business

 An Open Letter has been drafted by some members of civil society on the issue of the abolition of FOI fees.
 It was agreed that this draft letter would be circulated widely and get as many signatures as possible.
-It was agreed that the letter would not be sent in the name of the Civil Society Forum, although individuals and organisations who are members of the forum could sign it if they wished.
+It was proposed that the letter would not be sent in the name of the Civil Society Forum, although individuals and organisations who are members of the forum could sign it if they wished.

 Thanks to Antoin for all his work on editing the Draft NAP document